-Adapt your presentation to the audience, differentiate feature from benefit, prospect even in suspect territory and remain visible and ‘felt’.
+Adapt your presentation to the audience.
+Differentiate feature from benefit.
+Prospect even in suspect territory.
+Remain visible and ‘felt’.

 How do politicians successfully sell themselves every election period and we ‘buy’ them?
 Most have nothing to show for it and yet still, they get ‘bought’.
 What makes the politician’s sale tick, and what can we learn from him?

 Yet, ‘being in your face’, exposes the politician to rejection.
-But he knows that even though you can’t win them all, you must be in the face of them all, to know which ones you will win.
+But he knows that even though you can’t win them all, you must be in the face of them all, to know which ones you will win over.
 Selling (like campaigning) is a game of numbers.
 Even the politician knows the importance of prospecting.
 He knows his strongholds are prospects and all other areas are suspects.
-And so he cultivates relationships with the suspects without neglecting the prospects.
-Prospecting gets him votes.
+Therefore, so he cultivates relationships with the suspects without neglecting the prospects.
+Also, prospecting gets him votes.
 Even in suspect territory, 4% of the votes means something.
-It’s easily 1,000, 11,000 or 21,000 more votes (sales).
+It’s easily 1,000, 11,000 or 21,000 more votes more (sales).

 The Kenyan politician is currently selling in full throttle.
 Are you?